Spanish Maquis: History

-The anti-Franco guerrilla resistance in Spain began before the 1939 end of the Spanish Civil War.
+The so-called huidos (Spanish for "those who've fled" or "fugitives") originated in 1936 when many people fled from the Rebel (franquista) faction to the mountains after becoming isolated in places like Asturias, León, Galicia, Extremadura, and the province of Huelva.
+Those in Extremadura and Huelva were rapidly annihilated by Rebels, with only those in the North of the country managing to survive past the war.

 The outbreak of World War II so soon after the civil war surprised a large part of the Spanish Republican exiles in France; many of them joined the French Resistance.
 By 1944, with the German forces in retreat, many of the guerrillas refocused their fight towards Spain.
 Despite the failure of the invasion of the Val d'Arán that year, some columns continued to progress into the Spanish interior and to connect with the groups that had remained in the mountains since 1939.

 The apogee of guerrilla action was between 1945 and 1947.
 After this, the repression from the Franco government intensified, and one by one the groups were destroyed.
 Many of their members died or were incarcerated.
 Others escaped to France or Morocco.
 In 1952, the last important contingents evacuated from Spain.
-After that, those who resisted in the forested and mountainous regions refusing to choose either exile or surrender, fought only for their own survival.
+After that, those who resisted in the forested and mountainous regions, refusing to choose either exile or surrender, fought only for their own survival.